FujiNetWIFI/fujinet-firmware/data/webui/README.md

 ## `common` directory

-This directory contains files that need to be copied to all target directories. e.g. `atarifont.css`
+This directory contains files that need to be copied to all target directories.
+They are not templated (if required, this needs a small change to `build_webui.py`).

+e.g. `atarifont.css`

 ## `config` directory